grafana/mimir/operations/mimir-mixin/docs/playbooks.md

         - If memcached eviction rate is high, then you should scale up memcached replicas.
 Check the recommendations by `Mimir / Scaling` dashboard and make reasonable adjustments as necessary.
         - If memcached eviction rate is zero or very low, then it may be caused by "first time" queries

+#### Alertmanager

+How to **investigate**:

+- Check the `Mimir / Alertmanager` dashboard
+  - Looking at the dashboard you should see which part of the stack is affected
+- Deduce where in the stack the latency is being introduced
+  - **Configuration API (gateway) + Alertmanager UI**
+    - Latency may be caused by the time taken for the gateway to receive the entire request from the client.
+There are a multitude of reasons this can occur, so communication with the user may be necessary.
+For example:
+      - Network issues such as packet loss between the client and gateway.
+      - Poor performance of intermediate network hops such as load balancers or HTTP proxies.
+      - Client process having insufficient CPU resources.
+    - The gateway may need to be scaled up.
+Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
+    - There could be a problem with authentication (eg. slow to run auth layer)
+  - **Alertmanager distributor**
+    - Typically, Alertmanager distributor p99 latency is in the range 50-100ms.
+If the distributor latency is higher than this, you may need to scale up the number of alertmanager replicas.

 ### MimirRequestErrors

 This alert fires when the rate of 5xx errors of a specific route is > 1% for some time.